-Increase Your Shopify Conversion Rate With CX Moments
+Increase Your Shopify Conversion Rate With a Better Customer Experience

 Because memory is asymmetrical, you can create even more positive customer experiences (and reviews) by focusing on one or two key moments.
 The first few seconds after someone arrives on your Shopify store are critical – so you need to make sure you have a fast-loading landing page.
 Shopify gives some simple instructions on how to improve your site speed.

 After that, you need to think about the last contact a customer has with your store.
 This could be a thank-you page, a re-marketing email or a digital receipt.
-Whilst receipts used to be a formality, they can now be used as a fantastic marketing opportunity.
-Open rates for email receipts can be as high as 70-90%, which makes them more valuable than sales emails.
-They can also be targeted more easily with upsells and recommendations.
+Whilst receipts used to be a formality, they can also be used as an additional marketing opportunity.
+Open rates for email receipts can be as high as 70-90%, which makes them far more valuable than sales emails.
+They can also be tailored to your customers more personally, offering highly specific upsells and recommendations.

-The important thing for CX moments is to offer something unexpected and give some value to your customer.
+The important thing is to offer something unexpected and give some value to your customer.
 By focusing on a few memorable experiences, you can enhance your customer journey and multiply your Shopify conversion rate.

 The most successful Shopify stores know their customers the best.
 For established businesses, that should involve techniques like customer journey analysis and building customer profiles.
-However, any store can increase their conversion rate by focusing on how people make choices.
+However, any store can increase their conversion rate by exploring the science of how people make choices.
 Consumer psychology and behaviour is the fast-track way to understanding what makes your customers tick.